Deskins-group/Other-Files/Polaron-Strategies/README.md

-- **BDM-polaron-vasp.pyy** A script to create a polaronic distortion around a specified atomic site.
+- **BDM-polaron-vasp.py** A script to create a polaronic distortion around a specified atomic site.
 Works with VASP POSCAR files.
 Usage is: "BDM-polaron-vasp.py [filename] [perc increase] [atom number] [number nearest neighbors]".
 - **BDM-polaron-xyz.py** A script to create a polaronic distortion around a specified atomic site.
 Works with xyz files.
 Usage is: "BDM-polaron-xyz.py [filename] [perc increase] [atom number] [number nearest neighbors]".
 - **BDM-ASE.py** An example script to create a polaronic distortion around a specified atomic site use the Atomic Simulation Environment (ASE).